frame-lang/frame-docs/getting_started/frame_events.rst

 #.
 Encode what message was sent to the system.
 By default this is the name of the interface method called.
 #.
 Store any parameters passed in the call.
-#.
-Return a value to the caller, if required.

 To support these requirements, Frame defines three fields for a Frame Event:

 #.
 A message
 #.
 A dictionary of zero or more parameters
-#.
-A return object

 Here is a basic implementation of the FrameEvent class for Python: